The Best Homemade Hot Cocoa Mix Recipe - 5 ingredients

 Can I make hot cocoa mix with only water?

-Yes.
-If you'd like a richer cup, make the variation with dry milk powder so all you need to add is hot water.
-Otherwise, I recommend using milk or a half-and-half mix of milk and water for the best flavor and creaminess.
+Yes, you can.
+For a richer cup, try the version that includes dry milk powder, then all you'll need to add is hot water.
+If you're skipping the milk powder, I recommend using milk or a half-and-half mix of milk and water for the best flavor and creamy texture.

 How much mix should I use per cup?